NunooFerreira/Azure-SOC-Engineering-Lab/SIEM Rules/BruteForceDetection/README.md

 ---
 ## 📩 Email Automation

-Created a Logic App (Consumption) playbook named PB-Sentinel-BruteForce-Email.
+Created a Logic App playbook.

-Playbook trigger: When an incident is created (Microsoft Sentinel Incident V3).
+When an incident is created (Microsoft Sentinel Incident V3).

 Action: Send email via Office 365 Outlook (Send an email V2) connector.

 Connected the playbook to the rule through a Sentinel Automation Rule, ensuring an email alert is sent automatically each time the analytic rule generates an incident.

 ---